JM-Hansen/phase_3_project/README.md

 ![World Bank Enough-Copy1](https://user-images.githubusercontent.com/104652254/211400413-fac607d6-707d-4e00-93fc-c0eef0a400c7.png)

-For wells there is enough water but the well is still nonfunctioning is broken down by pump technology.
+This visual details the pump technology type for wells where there is enough water present.
 Submersible pumps offer an opportunity to address nonfunctioning wells where water sufficiency is not the problem.